 Probably one of the most visually striking films of the decade, Atonement is a war drama based on Ian McEwan’s novel of the same name that was brought to light by the incredible direction of Joe Wright.
-It’s not only a beautiful devastating film, but also a movie that seems to be getting better with time, with remarkable performances of James McAvoy and Saoirse Ronan.
+It’s not only a beautifully devastating film, but also a movie that seems to be getting better with time, with remarkable performances by James McAvoy and Saoirse Ronan.
 If you haven’t watched Atonement or haven’t revisited recently, make sure to do it!

 24. “Ratatouille (2007)” by Brad Bird

 The 2000s were definitely a decade of animations and Ratatouille isn’t the only title that you will find on this list.
 Being one of Pixar’s best movies, this adorable, beautiful and absurd tale about a mouse helping a human to cook, shows that no matter who you are, you can do whatever you set your mind to.

 23. “Fish Tank (2009)” by Andrea Arnold

-Andrea Arnold’s second future can be seen as a millennial version of the British New Wave movement for portraying the suburban life of a teenage girl who loves to dance and ends up falling for her mother’s boyfriend.
+Andrea Arnold’s second future can be seen as a millennial version of the British New Wave movement for portraying the suburban life of a teenage girl who loves to dance and ends up falling in love for her mother’s boyfriend.
 More than a coming of age love story, Fish Tank is a cool, raw and intense exercise of female desire, resulting in an astonishing film from the 2000 decade.

 21. “Elephant (2003)” by Gus Van Sant

 Coming out four years after the Columbine high school shootings, Gus Van Sant’s Elephant is still remarkably relevant for addressing the same issues that we face today, which is gun control.
 On this realistic and contemplative film, we follow the lives of several teenagers moments before a school shooting which is more concerned in raising questions than answering them.
 A beautiful film about a disturbing event that shouldn’t be forgotten.

 20. “The Piano Teacher (2001)” by Michael Haneke